-Invest in the Drone Boom With These Four Stocks
+Invest in the Drone Boom With These Stocks

 When investment mavens drone on, it’s easy to tune them out.
-But when investment mavens talk drones, there’s every reason to listen up.
-Quadrocopters, ocean robots and the like represent a new wave of high-tech that you could well call high-flying tech—as much for the potential altitude of stock prices as the aircraft themselves.
+But when investment mavens talk drones, there’s every reason to listen.
+Quadrocopters, ocean robots, and the like represent a wave of high-tech you could well call high-flying tech—as much for the potential altitude of stock prices as the aircraft themselves.

 To gain some perspective on where drone stocks might be headed, it pays to study the metrics behind their growing popularity.
 The Federal Aviation Administration (FAA) announced U.S. drone registrations passed 1 million in 2018 and were expected to more than double to 2.4 million in 2019.
 Goldman Sachs forecasts drone sales to reach $100 billion by 2020.
 That figure embraces a wide variety of drones—used for photography, racing, and even search and rescue—with growth expanding into farming and package delivery.

 On the military front, the Center for Study of the Drone at Bard College reports the U.S. Department of Defense fiscal 2019 budget request called for $9.39 billion for unmanned aircraft systems, up from $7.5 billion in 2018.
 This growth is expected to continue as a way to limit pilot casualties.